 In addition to the weekly meetings, there are activities as noted elsewhere on this website.

 When there is a school closing in New Providence due to bad weather, snow, ice, etc., there will be no Old Guard meeting (see www.npsd.k12.nj.us for closure notices).

 During the coronavirus shutdown meetings moved online using Zoom, and resumed as hybrid meetings in June 2022.

 The Old Guard of Summit operates under by-laws providing for an annual election of a Director, Vice Director and the appointment of Committees described.
 All are volunteers.

 The Old Guard of the Summit NJ area was founded by E. Marvin Herberd and 31 associates on December 2, 1930.
-The purpose of the organization is to provide retired business and professional men with good fellowship and stimulating activities as well as providing a haven for renewal and purpose.
+The purpose of the organization is to provide retired business and professional men with good fellowship and stimulating activities and to be a haven for renewal and purpose.

 When the Old Guard was formed, the orchid was adopted as a symbol for the organization because Summit was well known for orchid hybridizing and production.
 Here is a historical paper about the orchid in Summit: [.OrchidHistory.pdf.].

 Over the years we have been the model for more than twenty other Old Guard groups.